strexicious/strexicious.github.io/go-interfaces-are-different.md

 just refer to George Pólya's amazing [problem solving list](https://sass.queensu.ca/sites/sasswww/files/uploaded_files/Resource%20PDFs/polya.pdf).
 (One could say we are talking about pure logical, deductive problem solving here.)

-Particularly, the resemblence between problem solving and coding is that solving a problem equates to implementing a function.
+Particularly, the resemblance between problem solving and coding is that solving a problem equates to implementing a function.
 The function declaration (including the properties asserted in the doc comment) is a statement of the problem.
 The process of implementing the function is the process of finding the solution.

-The paramater data types of the function are the given data for a problem.
+The parameter data types of the function are the given data for a problem.
 More often than not, when you are solving a problem for the first time, you will use concrete data, more specialised input data forms to solve your problem.
 After you have solved your problem, or in the process, you may realise that